ryanaross/aqi-display/README.md

 The T-Display schematic can be found [here](https://user-images.githubusercontent.com/25242404/79798978-70c1bc80-8362-11ea-89e7-cee3a98e8508.png).

 ### Case
-The components can be taped together quite easily.
+The two components can be taped together quite easily.
 But if you have access to a 3d printer you can use the included STL files (in the `case/` directory) to print a case and fit the components inside.
 It uses a sliding dovetail top which can be printed separately.

 ![case](./images/case.png)]